-T:41a.
-T/000/0400 Hz damata da Title: T/602/3188 Understand partnership working Level: 4 Credit Value: 1 GLH: 7 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand partnership working 1.1 Identify the features of effective partnership working 1.2 Explain the importance of partnership working with Colleagues Other professionals Others 1.3 Analyse how partnership working delivers better outcomes 1.4 Explain how to overcome barriers to partnership working Additional information about this unit Others may include: Individuals Children and young people Families Carers Friends of the individual Advocates Unit aim (s) The purpose of this unit is to assess the learner's knowledge required to understand partnership working.
-Assessment requirements specified by a sector or regulatory body (if appropriate)
+Title: T/602/3188 Understand partnership working Level: 4 Credit Value: 1 GLH: 7 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Understand partnership working 1.1 Identify the features of effective partnership working 1.2 Explain the importance of partnership working with Colleagues Other professionals Others 1.3 Analyse how partnership working delivers better outcomes 1.4 Explain how to overcome barriers to partnership working Additional information about this unit Others may include: Individuals Children and young people Families Carers Friends of the individual Advocates Unit aim (s) The purpose of this unit is to assess the learner's knowledge required to understand partnership working.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles Details of the relationship of the unit and relevant national occupational standards LMCS B1 HSC 41 CCLD 405, 406

-Assessment Principles

-LMCS B1

-HSC 41